 As with solar flares, if the CME is aimed in our direction, it takes the particles eight minutes to reach Earth.
 However, the particles take anywhere from one to five days to travel the distance to our planet.
 The solar wind, a constant stream of charged particles ejected by the sun, acts on the cloud like a current on a boat.
 Faster CMEs feel the drag of the wind and slow down, while those with low initial velocities speed up.

-- Auroras (Northern Lights): When the energy from a solar storm reaches the vicinity of Earth, charged particles in our planet’s upper atmosphere interact with air molecules to create aurora.
+Auroras (Northern Lights): When the energy from a solar storm reaches the vicinity of Earth, charged particles in our planet’s upper atmosphere interact with air molecules to create auroras.
 These Northern Lights, as they are also called, can be fantastic displays of color.
-The solar wind also generates a near-constant but less spectacular display of aurora.
+The solar wind also generates a near-constant but less spectacular display.

 Many solar storms aren't aimed toward us.
 At the high point of the solar cycle, the sun may produce as many as five CMEs in a given day; even at the low point, it averages one a day.
 The spherical shape of the sun means that most of them miss the Earth completely.
 In fact, we can't even observe all of the ejections; those emerging directly opposite our planet are undetectable.